Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Sidon morphisms

 Assume now that~$X$ is a curve and $s$ is a $4$-Sidon morphism.
-We apply Riemann Hypothesis (Theorem~\ref{th-rh}) to the simple perverse sheaves $s^*\mcL_{\chi^{-1}}[1](1/2)$ and to~$N$.
+We apply the Riemann Hypothesis (Theorem~\ref{th-rh}) to the simple perverse sheaves $s^*\mcL_{\chi^{-1}}[1](1/2)$ (of weight~$0$) and to~$N$.
 By assumption, these are not geometrically isomorphic, and therefore the estimate

 holds for all characters~$\chi$.
 We deduce then that the formula

 holds for any integer $m\geq 1$; we finally conclude from the previous computations and the last assertion of Proposition~\ref{pr-larsen-diophante} that $M_8(\ggeo{M},M)=M_8(\garith{M},M)=24$. \end{proof}